Rjesh2006/Structured_keywords.-/README.md

 6. ## LOAD BALANCER

  -   its use to manage the traffic          of any web server or application       by using specified load balancer       type.

-    -  *USE CASES: Load balancers             improve applicationerformance          by increasing response time            and reducing network latency.
+ - **USE CASES**: Load balancers             improve applicationerformance          by increasing response time            and reducing network latency.

       - **types of load balancing:--**

-       - *CLASSIC LOAD BALANCER* :-             itS simply used for Ec2                instance load balancing
+         - *CLASSIC LOAD BALANCER* :             itS simply used for Ec2                instance load balancing

-       - *APPLICATION LOAD BALANCER* :          in a single term its used to           balance the traffic of                 application.
+         - *APPLICATION LOADBALANCER*:          in a single term its used to           balance the traffic of                 application.

-       - *NETWORK LOAD BALANCER* :              The load balancer distributes          incoming traffic across                multiple targets, such as              Amazon EC2 instances.
+         - *NETWORK LOAD BALANCER* :            The loadbalancer                       distributesincoming traffic            across multiple                        targets, such as                       Amazon EC2 instances.

  - **Load balancing algorithim**:-A       load balancing algorithm isthe set     of rules that a load balancer          follows to determine the best          server for each of the different       client requests.

      - *Categories*:-

         (1.)
 Round-robin method.
                                                (2.)
 IP hash method.
                                                (3.)
 Least connection method.
                                                (4.)
 Weighted least connection              method.
-        (5.)Least response time method.
+        (5.)
+Least response time method
                                                (6.)
 Resource-based method.

   - **Reverseproxy**:-A reverse            proxy is used to provide load          balancing services and,                increasingly,  to enforce web          application security at                strategic insertion points in a        network through web application        firewalls.